kenneth-rosario/scala-npm-postgres-docker-boilerplate/Readme.md

 ```
     make dev_native
 ```
-* To start only mobile dev seerver:
+* To start only mobile dev server:
 ```
     make start_mobile_only
 ```